Sphaerechinus

 Sphaerechinus granularis is a species of sea urchin in the family Toxopneustidae, commonly known as the violet sea urchin, or sometimes the purple sea urchin (though the latter is also a common name for a Pacific sea urchin Strongylocentrotus purpuratus).
+It is the only species in the genus Sphaerechinus.
 Its range includes the Mediterranean Sea and eastern Atlantic Ocean.

 Description

-S. granularis is a large sea urchin, somewhat flattened dorsally and growing to fifteen centimetres in diameter.
+Sphaerechinus granularis is a large sea urchin, somewhat flattened dorsally and growing to fifteen centimetres in diameter.
 There are two distinct colour forms.
 The test is purple in both but one has purple spines and the other white.
 The spines are short and blunt, all the same length, and arranged neatly in rows.